 Getting our children reading as quickly as possible is our priority.
-At Parklands, we use the Letters & Sounds programme to ensure the progressive development of skills, so that pupils can decode effectively.
-Phonics teaching happens on a daily basis and is taught in small, fluid groups, so that it is reactive to the changing needs of learners.
+At Parklands, we use the Essential Letters & Sounds programme to ensure the progressive development of skills, so that pupils can decode effectively.
+Phonics teaching happens on a daily basis and is taught as a whole class.
 Our phonics sessions begin as soon as the children enter reception full time, and the sessions are highly interactive, engaging and pacy.
 However, phonics is not a stand alone subject – we immerse our children in phonics, from their reading scheme books that link to the phonics words that the children are working on, to their English sessions, where children are given the opportunity to develop and embed the sounds that they have been working on.
 This system continues into Year One, ensuring that our children are highly prepared for their phonics screening check.

 Reading across the School

 The foundations established in the Early Years are built on as the children move into Key Stage One.
 In these year groups, teachers deepen pupils’ learning and enjoyment of texts by using a variety of questions to focus their understanding of the themes and characters presented.
 A range of rich texts are used, so that pupils use of vocabulary and enjoyment of reading is heightened.
 The breadth of our curriculum ensures that pupils have access to a wide range of poetry, fiction and non-fiction.